panzerdp/dmitripavlutin.com/posts/032-handle-undefined/index.md

 `myVariable` is declared and not yet assigned with a value.
 Accessing the variable evaluates to `undefined`.

-An efficient approach to solve the troubles of uninitialized variables is whenever possible *assign an initial value*.
+An efficient approach to solve the troubles of uninitialized variables is whenever possible *to assign an initial value*.
 The less the variable exists in an uninitialized state,  the better.

 Ideally, you would assign a value right away after declaration `const myVariable = 'Initial value'`.
 But that's not always possible.